A Small Victory for the Pro-Anime Side

 Eromanga Sensei Volumes 1 & 2 are classified MA 15+ with consumer advice ‘strong sexual themes’.

 Regarding comic books, only submittable publications are required to be classified.
 The Board classifies submittable publications in accordance with the Guidelines for the Classification of Publications.
 It is the responsibility of distributors of comic books to decide if the comic book should be classified.
-States and territories are responsible for classification enforcement legislation which includes offences for selling an unclassified submittable publication.
+States and territories are responsible for classification enforcement legislation which includes offenses for selling an unclassified submittable publication.

 The Board is aware that a campaign has been launched about the sale of Japanese manga and anime in Australia and that in the context of the Government’s Review of Classification Regulation this issue has been raised.
 The Board welcomes this review.”

-Director, Classification Board
+Margaret Anderson, Director, Classification Board